-Envipco is at the head of a group of components.
-The financial information of this group is included in the financial statements of the Company.
+Envipco Holding N.V.is at the head of a group of components.
+The financial information of this group is included in the financial statements of the company.

-Our group audit mainly focused on significant components that are (i) of individual financial significance to the group, or (ii) that, due to their specific nature or circumstances, are likely to include significant risks of material misstatement of the group financial statements.
+Our group audit is mainly focused on significant components that are (i) of individual financial significance to the group, or (ii) that, due to their specific nature or circumstances, are likely to include significant risks of material misstatement of the group financial statements.